Walt Disney Pictures.

 3 stars out of 4.

 The animation giant known as Pixar, has a stellar track record when it comes to great films.
-With the exception of 2011's misfire that was known as Cars 2, Pixar is known for bringing excellent films for EVERYONE.
+With the exception of 2011's rare misfire, Cars 2, Pixar is known for making excellent films for EVERYONE.
 Whether it was Ratatouille, Toy Story 1,2,3, Wall-E, The Incredibles, and Up, Pixar has secured a reputation of delivering movies that brings us laughter, joy, tears, and happiness.

 There latest entry Brave is unlike any Pixar or animated film you have seen before.
 It follows Merida voiced by Boardwalk Empires Kelly MacDonald, who is determined to make her own path in life, Princess Merida defies a custom that brings chaos to her kingdom.
 Granted one wish, Merida must rely on her bravery and her archery skills to undo a beastly curse.
 (Courtsey IMDB)

-Brave is an good film.
-Going into this, I was thinking that I would be bored and not interested in Merida or her story.
-I was wrong.
+Brave is a good film.
 This movie is Pixar Animations darkest tale yet, and includes frightening battle scenes, a very sweet and sincere message, and a wonderful screenplay.
 The film succeeds and ranks up there with Pixar' best.
-Merida is Pixar' first female heroin, and is un unforgettable, and amazing character.
+Merida is Pixar' first female heroin, and is an unforgettable, and amazing character.
 The animation is breathtaking.
 Compared to other animated films coming out this Summer, Brave does not look like a cartoon.
 Pixar uses 3D to add effect and detail to the already groundbreaking animation.

 Brave is a winner!